Letting your policy auto-renew might be convenient, but it could mean leaving money on the table.

 Burnaby residents might also want to consider buying additional coverage for events like earthquakes.
 Most home insurance companies let you buy extra coverages to top off your original policy.
 These coverages are completely optional and they’re called endorsements in insurance-speak.
 Buying an endorsement will raise the cost of your insurance.

 Additionally, the cost to replace items such as jewelry and furs can often exceed policy limits.
 If your belongings carry a hefty price tag, think about buying optional scheduled articles coverage.
+While purchasing extra coverage will likely increase home insurance premiums for Burnaby residents, it’s important to ensure that your assets are adequately protected.
+If your assets aren’t properly protected, the costs of repairs and damages might outweigh the cost of additional coverage.

 What can you do to save on home insurance in Burnaby?